kathrinnp/DarkRayNet/README.md

 Cosmic Ray spectra of identical charge number are evaluated at the identical energy bins and can thus easily be added.

+### Examples

-We have set up two examples (a python file and a jupyter notebook) to aid further understanding of the usage of the tool.
+We have set up two examples to aid further understanding of the usage of the tool.

+- A python file that prints out examplary cosmic ray spectra based on arbitrarily defined input parameters.
+This file can also be run to check whether all requirements are installed correctly
+- A jupyter notebook in which some exemplary spectra are plotted for a visualization of the outputs of the tool.

 ________________________________________________________________

 ## Further Information

 ### Artificial Neural Networks

 There is a total of six neural networks implemented in the Dark Ray Net tool, each corresponds to one of the particle types.
 Note that for the secondary antiprotons we automatically include tertiary antiprotons, tertiary DM antiprotons are included in the DM antiprotons and secondary protons are included in the proton spectra.
-The neural networks are implemented using the Keras API [3] and Tensorflow as backend [4].
+The neural networks are implemented using the Keras API [2] and Tensorflow as backend [3].
 For a detailled description of the architectures and the training process see ***TO DO: add link to arXiv here***
 ### Physical Assumptions

 We only give a very brief overview here.
 Please refer to ***TO DO: add link to arXiv here*** for a detailled description.

 **Cosmic Ray Propagation**

-All cosmic ray spectra used for the network training are simulated with GALPROP [5].
+All cosmic ray spectra used for the network training are simulated with GALPROP [1].
 We assume a propagation model that can be represented by the following parameters:

 Sources of primary cosmic rays:
  - $\gamma_1, \gamma_2$ Spectral indices of the rigidity dependent source term (Index $_p$ for protons)